-The Mapping Clusters tools perform cluster analysis to identify the locations of statistically significant hot spots, cold spots, spatial outliers, and similar features or zones.
-The Mapping Clusters toolset is particularly useful when action is needed based on the location of one or more clusters.
-An example is the assignment of additional police officers to deal with a cluster of burglaries.
-Pinpointing the location of spatial clusters is also important when looking for potential causes of clustering; where a disease outbreak occurs can often provide clues about what might be causing it.
-Unlike the methods in the Analyzing Patterns toolset, which answer the question, Is there spatial clustering? with yes or no, the Mapping Clusters tools allow visualization of the cluster locations and extent.
+The Mapping Clusters toolset contains tools that perform cluster analysis to identify the locations of statistically significant hot spots, cold spots, spatial outliers, and similar features or zones.
+These tools are useful when action is needed based on the location of one or more clusters.
+An example is the assignment of additional police officers to address a cluster of burglaries.
+Pinpointing the location of spatial clusters is also important when determining potential causes of clustering; where a disease outbreak occurs can often provide clues about what might be causing it.
+Unlike the tools in the Analyzing Patterns toolset, which answer the question, Is there spatial clustering? with yes or no, the Mapping Clusters tools allow visualization of the cluster locations and extent.
 These tools answer the questions, Where are the clusters (hot spots and cold spots)? , Where are incidents most dense?, Where are the spatial outliers?, Which features are most alike?, How can we group these features so each group is the most dissimilar?, and How can we group these features so each zone is homogenous?.

-Creates spatially contiguous zones in your study area using a genetic growth algorithm based on criteria that you specify.
+Creates spatially contiguous zones in a study area using a genetic growth algorithm based on specified criteria.

 Given a set of weighted features, identifies statistically significant hot spots, cold spots, and spatial outliers using the Anselin Local Moran's I statistic.

 Finds clusters of point features within surrounding noise based on their spatial distribution.
 Time can also be incorporated to find space-time clusters.